calmm-js/partial.lenses/README.md

 // [ { id: 1, value: 2 }, { id: 3, value: 4 } ]
 ```

+Note that `L.getInverse(iso, data)` is equivalent to `L.set(iso, data,
+undefined)`.

-Note that, while `L.getInverse` makes most sense when used with an isomorphism,
+Also note that, while `L.getInverse` makes most sense when used with an
-it is valid to use `L.getInverse` with lenses in general.
-For example:
+isomorphism, it is valid to use `L.getInverse` with lenses in general.
+For
+example:

 ```js
 L.getInverse([0, "meaning"], 42)